-Any dispute regarding the assessment of the OSRO's suitability for Accreditation will be referred to the MCA for comment and joint resolution.
+Any dispute regarding the assessment of the OSRO's suitability for Accreditation will be referred to the NI's Council for comment resolution.

 The resolution procedure may entail a re-visit to the OSRO and this cost will be borne by the OSRO as per the Accreditation agreement.